matthew-scherf/Only-One/README.md

 ---

 This repository contains the complete formal axiomatization of Advaita Vedanta, the non-dual Hindu philosophical system systematized by Ādi Śaṅkara.
-We have machine-verified all theorems on October 15 2025 with zero failed proofs, in a build time of ~35 seconds using the proof assistant Isabelle/HOL 2025.
+We have machine-verified all theorems on October 15 2025 with zero failed proofs, using the proof assistant Isabelle/HOL 2025.

 We formalized the axioms and definitions in Isabelle/HOL and mechanically proved the main result Tat_Tvam_Asi_Complete.
 Using Nitpick with user_axioms = true over domain cardinalities 1–5, we found no counterexamples to any proved goal.
 Thus, within these finite scopes, no Nitpick countermodel exists.